 6 Eco-Friendly Alternatives to Renting a Car in Rarotonga & the Cook Islands© CookIslandsPocketGuide.com

-2. Electric Scooters and Cars
+2. Electric Cars and Golf Carts

-That’s right, Rarotonga and Aitutaki are coming into the 21st Century with a few electric scooter and car rentals becoming available on the islands.
-On Rarotonga, stay at Magic Reef Beachfront Bungalows and you’ll have exclusive rental of their late-model EVs that use solar power to charge, while those staying in Aitutaki with Etu Moana have complimentary access to their electric scooters.
-Alternatively, hybrid vehicles are now available on Rarotonga with Rarotonga Rentals – find out more in the 7 Best Car Rentals in Rarotonga.
+That’s right, Rarotonga and Aitutaki are coming into the 21st Century with a few electric car rentals becoming available on the islands.
+On Rarotonga, stay at Magic Reef Beachfront Bungalows and you’ll have exclusive access to their late-model electric vehicles, which use solar power to charge, an experience we highly recommend from our last trip.

 6 Eco-Friendly Alternatives to Renting a Car in Rarotonga & the Cook Islands© CookIslandsPocketGuide.com